Heiller/exercicio1-bootcamp-my_cv/README.md

 **Beginner level**
 C, PHP, Python, MySQL, Oracle, SQL, Swift, Linux, JPA, CSS, JavaScript, GIMP, AngularJS, Ruby, Rails, Laravel, NodeJS Elasticsearch.

+## Related Work Experience
+**2016 - present**
+Institutional bond with the Google - part of the team that is building the "Google".
+Made with Django and PostgreSQL.
+**Function:** with this engine it's possible to research professors working in the Google.
+Can find using name or skills.